micked99/ICT-Wspr-complete-setup/README.md

 2x 10K resistor size 0603, value non critical, 1K-10K works

 3x 100nF Capacitor size 0603, value non critical 10-470Nf works, it will work fine without any soldered on but I recomend at least one

+Thereis also a pad for a bleeed resitor to even out static buildup between gnd and the tx leg, not needed but if you want to fit it use a 0603 resistor around 30K

 # Antennas